Time to read: 10 min

 A Note on Compression Set

-For low-pressure applications, one easy option is a molded rubber button that seals to the housing.
-These are cheap and easy, and more details can be found in this article on general button design.
+For most consumer applications and many industrial ones, the electronics will have some sort of interface that will need to allow for, well, humans to interface with them.
+Buttons are the most common interface method.
+For low-pressure applications, a molded rubber button that seals to the housing is common.
+They are cheap and easy, and more details can be found in this article on button design.